LytexWZ/Spty-prm/README.md

 [IMPORTANT] If the crack doesn't work repeat step 4 and press "Yes" instead of "No"

+If Spotify updates and you loose your premium crack, run `update crack` batch file.
+To avoid this from happening use `stop updates` batch file

 -------------------------------- iOS --------------------------------

 1 Download the "IOS CONFIG" file from this same repository at the iOS folder, once it is finished, press close option